Karl Bulla: The sons

 After the retirement of Karl Bulla, his firm was managed by his sons, Alexander and Viktor.
 Viktor Bulla was a notable photo-reporter in his own right.
 He was the author of a series on the Russo-Japanese War and World War I. At that time, before the invention of the telephoto lens, photography was a very difficult and dangerous mission.

 Later Viktor Bulla made photographs of the October Revolution and the Russian Civil War.
 He was appointed the Chief Photographer of the Leningrad Soviet.
 He took a lot of photographs of Vladimir Lenin and other bolsheviks.
 In 1938 during the Great Purge he was arrested, accused of being a German spy and shot.

-The life of Andrey Bulla also ended tragically.
+The life of Alexander Bulla also ended tragically.
 He was arrested in the early 1930s and sent to White Sea – Baltic Canal labor camps.
 He returned after five years and soon died.

 Archive

 In 1935 the son of Karl, Viktor Bulla donated to the State Archive of Leningrad District 132,683 negatives of Bulla's photographs.
 The archive grew and now consists of more than 200,000 negatives of works by Karl Bulla and his sons.
 All the photographs in the archive are in the public domain and are a favorite source of illustrations of life in Saint-Petersburg.

 In 2003 there was a large exhibition of Bulla's prints celebrating 300 years of Saint-Petersburg and 150th birthday of Karl Bulla (by the 1853 version).
 People of Saint-Petersburg put a bronze sculpture of Karl Bulla on Malaya Sadovaya Street near the former studio of Karl Bulla.
 The sculpture shows a photographer with an ancient camera and an umbrella photographing a bulldog.